-The main, most notable advantage of an ultrawide monitor is the increased field of view (FOV) in certain games.
-A wider field of view means better peripheral vision, something that can definitely present an advantage, especially in competitive multiplayer games.
+The main and most notable advantage of an ultrawide monitor is the increased field of view (FOV) in certain games.
+A wider field of view means better peripheral vision, something that can definitely offer an advantage, especially in competitive multiplayer games.

 When it comes to gaming, there are two issues that you might encounter with an ultrawide monitor.

 Firstly, not every game supports a 21:9 aspect ratio.
-If that is the case, the image might be stretched to fill up the entire screen or the edges will simply remain unused.
-This is often the case with older games, but even some newer ones such as Overwatch deliberately disable 21:9 support in order to avoid giving some players an unfair advantage.
+If that is the case, the image might be stretched to fill the entire screen, or the edges will simply remain unused.
+Although this is often the case with older titles, some newer games like Overwatch deliberately disable 21:9 support to avoid giving some players an unfair advantage.